The Punch Mayweather Never Saw

 Undercard III: The Jewelers 🔔

 The most-photographed collection of bling in the sporting world is currently sitting in two Miami safes.
 Only Mayweather isn’t sure how much is left of it.
 The complaint alleges that last summer, Rechnitz pledged ≈ $100M (seriously, WTF) of Mayweather’s jewelry to 2 Miami dealers: Joel Vigo Morito & “Moti.”
 In exchange, the dealers provided $13M in funds, which Mayweather claims he never saw.
-Then, at some point, Joel looped Rechnitz into a Whatsapp chat w/ Mayweather, warning Mayweather that if he does not receive "a large payment on monies due" he will "start to liquidate the merchandise."
+At some point, Joel looped Rechnitz into a Whatsapp chat w/ Mayweather, warning Mayweather that if he does not receive "a large payment on monies due" he will "start to liquidate the merchandise."
 To which Rechnitz responded: "Agreed thx."
 Mayweather then wrote: “I fought from a kid to get everything I own and it’s sad that someone would even put me in this situation.”

 • He supposedly invested $100M in a $3B JV w/ Go Partners, a vehicle controlled by Gotlib & Meyer Orbach.
 Go controls a Manhattan luxury rental portfolio that it took public on the Toronto Stock Exchange in a $400M+ IPO last summer.
 (There was no mention of Mayweather or Vada in the prospectus.)
-The weirdest detail was a deal insider telling TRD that Mayweather had already wired $20M for the first closing – no one typically says shit like that to the press.
+The weirdest detail re. the JV was a deal insider telling TRD that Mayweather had already wired $20M for the first closing – no one typically says shit like that to the press.

 • He also supposedly bought into a 10M sf office portfolio controlled by 601W Companies (Mark Karasick, Harry Skydell, among others).